 To return to the campground in this loop, you’ll have to go down the absolutely precarious, straight-up-and-down Horseshoe Trail.

 When we visited in mid-August, Horseshoe Trail was extremely dry, rocky, and difficult to hike without causing small rock slides.
 In wetter weather, you might be hiking down a small runoff creek.

 Once we made it down in one piece, we took Tuscarora and Lakeside Trails back to the campground, creating about a 4 1/2 to 5 mile total loop.

 Events & Extras

-We also enjoyed a free concert at the park.
-Their upcoming event schedule includes arts, bats, music, and photography- so you & your crew will probably be able to find something that they like.
+On our first visit, we enjoyed a free concert at the park.
+Their event schedule often includes things like arts, bats, music, and photography- so you & your crew will probably be able to find something that they like.